anmolmahajan/xkcd-fetcher/README.md

 # Dependencies

 xkcd.py requires the following libraries:

 1. json

 2. urllib, urllib2

 3. sys

-These should be preinstalled in most cases
+These should be preinstalled in most systems.

 In addition to the libraries required by xkcd.py, xkcdgui.py requires the tk and Tkinter libraries.